rapidsai/cuml/CONTRIBUTING.md

 The cuML repository has two main branches:

-1. `master` branch: it contains the last released version.
+1. `main` branch: it contains the last released version.
 Only hotfixes are targeted and merged into it.
 2. `branch-x.y`: it is the development branch which contains the upcoming release.
 All the new features should be based on this branch and Merge/Pull request should target this branch (with the exception of hotfixes).

 ### Additional details

 For every new version `x.y` of cuML there is a corresponding branch called `branch-x.y`, from where new feature development starts and PRs will be targeted and merged before its release.
-The exceptions to this are the 'hotfixes' that target the `master` branch, which target critical issues raised by Github users and are directly merged to `master` branch, and create a new subversion of the project.
+The exceptions to this are the 'hotfixes' that target the `main` branch, which target critical issues raised by Github users and are directly merged to `main` branch, and create a new subversion of the project.
 While trying to patch an issue which requires a 'hotfix', please state the intent in the PR.

 For all development, your changes should be pushed into a branch (created using the naming instructions below) in your own fork of cuML and then create a pull request when the code is ready.